 The EU Directive no longer applies to the UK, yet the science has not changed: these animals did not lose their sentience due to Brexit.
 The UK government claimed that Brexit would lead to better treatment of animals, but it is now falling behind EU standards of animal protection, which are themselves devastatingly weak in many respects.
-The legal situation is also deeply contradictory because the Animal (Scientific Procedures) Act – which was passed in 1986 – continues to provide some protection to cephalopods, whose sentience the draft legislation does not recognise.
+The legal situation is also deeply contradictory because there is some general wording in The Welfare of Animals at the Time of Killing (England) Regulations 2015 (as well as in regulations in Wales and Northern Ireland, but not in Scotland) and in The Welfare of Animals (Transport) (England) Order 2006 (as well as in regulations in Wales and Northern Ireland, but again not in Scotland) which – in theory – provides some basic legal protections to invertebrates, though only to cold-blooded invertebrates in the case of The Welfare of Animals (Transport) Orders.
+The Animal (Scientific Procedures) Act – which was passed in 1986 – also continues to provide some protection to cephalopods, whose sentience the draft legislation does not recognise.

-Yet, despite the aforementioned research and some very basic and poorly enforced protections related to animal experimentation in the UK for the few “honorary vertebrates”, these same animals can be treated with unmitigated cruelty as long as it is in the service of some other purpose.
+Yet, despite the aforementioned research and some very basic and poorly enforced protections, even the few “honorary vertebrates” in practice continue to be treated with unmitigated cruelty.
 Lobsters, for example, are routinely boiled alive or simply dismembered while still alive.
 These kinds of methods were identified as inhumane by the European Unionʼs Scientific Panel on Animal Health and Welfare already in 2005.

 The law also permits other kinds of extreme cruelty.
-In 2015, a London supermarket was found to be selling live crabs wrapped in plastic, immobilised and slowly suffocating.
-Amazon has been selling live lobsters for delivery to customers through the post.
-The wretched creatures can spend up to a week in the post before being delivered to their killers.
+In 2015, “a supermarket in Surrey was found to be selling live crabs wrapped in plastic“, immobilised and slowly suffocating.
+Amazon has been “selling live lobsters for delivery to customers through [the] post“.
+The wretched creatures can “spend up to a week in the post” before being delivered to their killers.